-- Standalone security definition does not ensure security when composed - Different modes of composition - Sequential composition: protocols executed one after the other.
-Adversary communicates with the environment between executions. - Concurrent composition: multiple sessions (typically of the same protocol) are active at the same time, and the adversary can coordinate its actions across the sessions

-Also, subroutine calls

-Universal composition: Executed in an arbitrary environment which may include other protocol sessions (possibly calling this session as a subroutine).
+- Standalone security definition doesn't ensure security when composed - Different modes of composition - Sequential composition: protocols executed one after the other.
+Adversary communicates with the environment between executions.
+(OK by standalone security definition.) - Concurrent composition: multiple sessions (typically of the same protocol) are active at the same time, and the adversary can coordinate its actions across the sessions - Also, subroutine calls - Universal composition: Executed in an arbitrary environment which may include other protocol sessions (possibly calling this session as a subroutine).
 Live communication between environment and adversary.